vonerikbarren/RealityCenter/admin/markdown/ProjectStructure/functionCheatSheet.md

 # Function Cheatsheet

+# Reminder for tool / reality code transfer
+- Remember to get all variables
+- Remember to get all structures
+- Remember to get all functions
+- Remember to get all animations
+- settings, etc.

 # Current Log Entry Thought Processes (so we dont get lost)
 \- Enter
     \- Side Panels with Digital/Technical Realities